kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

     </copy>
     ````

-4. Source the setDomainEnv.sh to set all WebLogic and WLST paths
+4. Source the setDomainEnv.sh to set all WebLogic and WLST paths.

     ````
     <copy>